 Let’s look at a complex feeling: embarrassment.

 Let’s say you’ve asked someone you really like out for a drink and they’ve said no. You feel embarrassed.
-It’s a mixture of berating yourself for something you’ve done that didn’t get the outcome you wanted (your “mistake”, as if you did something wrong), and you judge yourself as being unworthy (a lack of appreciation — or love — for yourself).
+It’s a mixture of berating yourself for something you’ve done that didn’t get the outcome you wanted (your “mistake”), and judging yourself as being unworthy (a lack of appreciation — or love — for yourself).

 But these are actually thoughts or judgements attached to the emotion beneath.
 They come from our interpretation of reality.
-Someone else may experience the same event and feel pride not shame: pride that they were honest and brave enough to experiment.
+Someone else may experience the same event and feel pride not shame: pride that they were honest and brave enough to ask for what they wanted.

-If you knew without a doubt that despite your behaviour and despite the outcome, you are worthwhile, you are loveable and you are undoubtedly a success in many ways, then the rejection in that moment might not embarrass you so much.
+If you knew without a doubt that despite the outcome, you are worthwhile, you are loveable and you are undoubtedly a success in many ways, then you might not feel so embarrassed.

-When we detect a threat our autonomous nervous system kicks in and we either:
+When we detect a threat, our autonomous nervous system quickly kicks in with one of these responses: